-Approximately 36% of our cash and cash equivalents as of June 30, 2013 were denominated in U.S. dollars.
+Approximately 13% of our cash and cash equivalents as of December 31, 2013 were denominated in U.S. dollars.
 Historically, a portion of our operating expenses and a substantial portion of our revenue has been denominated in U.S. dollars.
 Because our functional currency is the Canadian dollar, changes in the exchange rate between the Canadian dollar and the U.S. dollar could materially impact our reported results of operations and distort period to period comparisons.
 In particular, because of the difference in the amount of our revenue and expenses that are in U.S. dollars relative to Canadian dollars, depreciation in the U.S. dollar relative to the Canadian dollar could result in a material increase in reported expenses relative to revenue, and therefore could cause our operating income (expense) to appear to decline materially, particularly relative to prior periods.
 The converse is true if the U.S. dollar were to appreciate relative to the Canadian dollar.
 Fluctuations in foreign currency exchange rates also impact the reporting of our receivables and payables in non-Canadian currencies.
 Translation gains or losses related to the translation of our net assets from our Canadian functional currency into the U.S. reporting currency are included as a component of accumulated comprehensive income on our balance sheet.
-As a result of such foreign currency fluctuations, it could be more difficult to detect underlying trends in our business and results of operations of our investors, the trading price of our common shares could be adversely affected.
+As a result of such foreign currency fluctuations, it could be more difficult to detect underlying trends in our business and results of operations.
+In addition, to the extent that fluctuations in currency exchange rates cause our results of operations to differ from our expectations or the expectations of our investors, the trading price of our common shares could be adversely affected.

 From time to time, we may engage in exchange rate hedging activities in an effort to mitigate the impact of exchange rate fluctuations.
 For example, we maintain a natural currency hedge against fluctuations in the U.S./Canadian foreign exchange rate by matching the amount of U.S. dollar and Canadian dollar investments to the expected amount of future U.S. dollar and Canadian dollar obligations, respectively.
 Any hedging technique we implement may fail to be effective.
-If our hedging activities are not effective, changes in currency exchange rates may have a more significant impact on our the trading price of our common shares.
+If our hedging activities are not effective, changes in currency exchange rates may have a more significant impact on the trading price of our common shares.